sbd-community/handbook/docs/implementation/build-phase/ota-updates.md

 ---
 # Guide: Secure Over-the-Air (OTA) Updates

-## 1. The 'Why': OTA as a Critical Compliance Function
+## 1. Introduction to Secure OTA Updates

+### 1.1.
+What are Secure OTA Updates?

-A secure Over-the-Air (OTA) update mechanism is a fundamental requirement for any connected device.
+A secure Over-the-Air (OTA) update mechanism is the process of delivering new firmware to a device in a way that protects the integrity and authenticity of the software.
 It is the only practical way to patch security vulnerabilities discovered after a product has been shipped.

+An OTA update is more than just transferring a file; it is a multi-stage defense system designed to defend against attacks at every step, from the code signing server to the device's final boot.
 Without a robust OTA system, manufacturers cannot fulfill their legal and ethical responsibility to protect users from emerging threats.

-### 1.1.
+### 1.2.
 The Regulatory Requirement

 The **[Cyber-Resilience Act (CRA)](./../../standards/eu/cra-overview.md)** places a heavy emphasis on the manufacturer's ability to provide timely and secure updates.
 A compliant OTA system is essential for meeting several key requirements:

 -   **Security Updates by Design ([Annex I § 1 (2)(c)][cra_annexI])**: The CRA mandates that products be designed to ensure that security updates "can be installed separately from functionality updates."
 The BSI TR-03183-1 clarifies this, requiring a mechanism for "timely, integrity-protected security updates" ([REQ_ER 4][bsi_tr_03183_p1]).
 -   **Integrity Protection ([Annex I § 1 (2)(f)][cra_annexI])**: The act requires manufacturers to protect the integrity of all code and data.
 For OTA, this means the update package itself must be cryptographically protected to prevent tampering.

-### 1.2.
+### 1.3.
 Do I Really Need to Do This?

 **Yes.** The ability to patch vulnerabilities after a product is in the hands of users is one of the most fundamental and explicitly stated requirements of the Cyber-Resilience Act.
 Without a secure update mechanism, you cannot fulfill the core obligation to address vulnerabilities "without delay."